amandaguglieri/hackinglife/docs/6379-redis.md

 ---
 title: 6379 redis
+author: amandaguglieri
 draft: false
 TableOfContents: true
 ---

 ## Description

 Redis (REmote DIctionary Server) is an open-source advanced NoSQL key-value data store used as a database, cache, and message broker.
-The data is stored in a dictionary format having key-value pairs.
-It is typically used for short term storage of data that needs fast retrieval.
-Redis does backup data to hard drives to provide consistency.
+The Redis command line interface (redis-cli) is a terminal program used to send commands to and read replies from the Redis server.
+Redis popularized the idea of a system that can be considered a store and a cache at the same time.Redis is an open-source, in-memory key-value data store.
+Whether you’ve installed Redis locally or you’re working with a remote instance, you need to connect to it in order to perform most operations.

 ### The server

 Redis runs as server-side software so its core functionality is in its server component.
 The server listens for connections from clients, programmatically or through the command-line interface.

 ### The CLI

 The command-line interface (CLI) is a powerful tool that gives you complete access to Redis’s data and its functionalities if you are developing a software or tool that needs to interact with it.

 ### Database

 The database is stored in the server's RAM to enable fast data access.
 Redis also writes the contents of the database to disk at varying intervals to persist it as a backup, in case of failure.